D7039E-E7032E/Project-Report/README.md

 ## Meeting protocol
 <p>
-  <a href="https://drive.google.com/open?id=1PeUxJ5jHCUijahTg3dwKI38IQUg2Elm8">This folder</a> contains all the meeting protocols.
+  All the meeting protocols can be found<a href="https://github.com/D7039E-E7032E/Project-Report/wiki/Meeting-protocols">here</a>.
 </p>

 ## Links